 \section{Abstract}

 The redshifted 21cm signal from the post-reionization epoch is highly non-Gaussian; thus, higher-order statistics, such as the bispectrum, are required to extract this non-Gaussian information.
-However, high-signal-to-noise ratio detection of the 21cm auto-bispectrum will be hindered by the presence of residual systematics.
-Cross-correlating the 21cm signal with galaxies offers a promising path to suppress this uncertainty from residual systematics and potentially increase the signal-to-noise ratio.
+However, high signal-to-noise ratio (SNR) detection of the 21cm auto-bispectrum will be hindered by the presence of residual systematics.
+Cross-correlating the 21cm signal with galaxies offers a promising path to suppress this uncertainty from residual systematics and potentially increase the SNR.
 We present a comprehensive analysis of the HI-galaxy cross-bispectrum using the predictions of theoretical galaxy evolution models defined on large cosmological volumes.
 Our analysis includes the cross-bispectrum for different triangle sizes and shapes, as well as for different combinations of the HI and galaxy fields.
-We forecast the detectability of the 21cm-galaxy cross-bispectrum at redshift $z\approx1$ with Euclid-like galaxy survey and SKA-Mid observations in both interferometric and single-dish modes of survey.
-We find that the 21cm-galaxy cross-bispectrum shows enhanced detectability compared to the 21cm auto-bispectrum for all unique triangles in the presence of instrumental noise for observations in interferometric mode.
-We forecast a 10$\sigma$ detection of cross-bispectrum for squeezed-limit triangles and a 100$\sigma$ detection for all shapes combined for scales $0.2~\text{Mpc}^{-1}\leq k_1 \leq 0.9~\text{Mpc}^{-1}$ with 100 hours of SKA-Mid observations per pointing.
-However, the detectability of the cross-bispectrum for large scales ($k_1 < 0.1~\text{Mpc}^{-1}$), which is accessible with the single-dish mode of survey, is limited by cosmic variance.
-Our analysis presents a first step towards an end-to-end analysis pipeline for the future observations of the 21cm-galaxy cross-bispectrum.
+We forecast the detectability of the 21cm-galaxy cross-bispectrum at redshift $z\approx1$ with the Euclid-like galaxy survey and SKA-Mid observations in both interferometric and single-dish modes of the survey.
+We find that the 21cm-galaxy cross-bispectrum shows enhanced detectability compared to the 21cm auto-bispectrum for all unique triangles in the interferometric mode of observations.
+We forecast a 10$\sigma$ detection of the cross-bispectrum for squeezed-limit triangles and a 100$\sigma$ detection for all shapes combined for scales $0.2~\text{Mpc}^{-1}\leq k_1 \leq 0.9~\text{Mpc}^{-1}$ with 100 hours of SKA-Mid observations per pointing.
+However, the detectability of the cross-bispectrum for large scales ($k_1 < 0.1~\text{Mpc}^{-1}$), which is accessible with the single-dish mode of the survey, is limited by cosmic variance.
+Additionally, the signal loss due to foreground removal further suppresses the detectability.
+Our analysis presents a first step toward an end-to-end analysis pipeline for the future 21cm-galaxy cross-bispectrum observations.